Kidstoysstudio's ultimate activity book collection Download activity book

 • Choose Security and screen lock from the Settings menu

 Once you open this section, you will find a plethora of security options.
-Depending on what your tablet supports, you can set a PIN, pattern, password, Touch Lock or even Face ID.
+Depending on what your tablets supports, you can set a PIN, pattern, password, Touch Lock or even Face ID.

 Add user account in Android

-You can create multiple users on your tablet based on user activity.
-However, you want to set yourself up as the primary user and set up restricted accounts for your kids.
+You can have multiple users on you tablets based on user activities.
+However, you will want to set yourself as the primary user and set up Restricted accounts for your children.

-Please note that we are using a tablet with Android version 9.
-However, the process should be largely the same, it doesn't matter which Android version you are using.
+Please note we use a tablets with Android-version 9.
+However, the process should be largely the same, it doesn't matter which one Androidversion you are using.

 • Find the Settings icon from the home screen (you can also find it in the notification bar)